Horace Mann Educators (HMN)

 AI Analysis | Feedback

 Marita Zuraitis joined Horace Mann as President and CEO-elect in May 2013 and assumed her current role in September 2013.
-Prior to Horace Mann, she served as President of the property and casualty insurance companies of The Hanover Insurance Group from 2004 to 2013, with responsibilities for both personal and commercial lines.
-Before joining The Hanover in 2004, she held senior management positions at The St. Paul/Travelers Companies, USF&G, and Aetna Life and Casualty.
-She has over 30 years of experience in the insurance industry.
+Prior to joining Horace Mann, she served as President of the property and casualty insurance companies of The Hanover Insurance Group from 2004 to 2013, overseeing personal and commercial lines with approximately $3 billion in annual premium.
+She was also a member of Hanover's Executive Leadership team.
+Before her time at The Hanover, Ms. Zuraitis held senior management positions at The St. Paul/Travelers Companies, where she was President and Chief Executive Officer of Commercial Lines for six years, as well as USF&G and Aetna Life and Casualty.
+Her career in the insurance industry spans over 30 years.

-Ryan E. Greenier, Executive Vice President and Chief Financial Officer
+Ryan Greenier, Executive Vice President and Chief Financial Officer

-Ryan Greenier was appointed Executive Vice President and Chief Financial Officer of Horace Mann, effective October 1, 2024.
-He previously served as Deputy CFO starting in January 2023 and was appointed Chief Investment Officer in 2021.
-Greenier joined Horace Mann in 2012 as Vice President, Investor Relations, and was later named Vice President, Corporate Finance in 2018 and Senior Vice President in 2019.
-Before joining Horace Mann, he held positions in investments and investor relations at The Hartford from 2008 to 2012.
-He began his career in public accounting at Deloitte & Touche.
-He is a Certified Public Accountant.
+Ryan Greenier was appointed Executive Vice President and Chief Financial Officer in September 2024.
+He previously served as Deputy CFO beginning in January 2023 and as Chief Investment Officer starting in 2021.
+Mr. Greenier joined Horace Mann in 2012 as Vice President, Investor Relations, and was later named Vice President, Corporate Finance in 2018 and Senior Vice President in 2019.
+Before joining Horace Mann, he worked at The Hartford from 2008 to 2012, holding positions in investments and investor relations.
+He began his career in public accounting at Deloitte & Touche and is a certified public accountant.

 Donald M. Carley, Executive Vice President, General Counsel, Corporate Secretary and Chief Compliance Officer